puppetlabs/puppet-docs/source/guides/rest_api.markdown

 DELETE `/{environment}/certificate_status/{hostname}`

-Cause the certificate authority to discard all information regarding a host (including any certificates, certificate requests, and keys), and revoke the certificate if one is present.
-Similar to `puppet cert --clean`.
+Cause the certificate authority to discard all SSL information regarding a host (including any certificates, certificate requests, and keys).
+This **does not** revoke the certificate if one is present; if you wish to emulate the behavior of `puppet cert --clean`, you must PUT a `desired_state` of revoked before deleting the host's SSL information.

 Examples: